Sharp Bounds on Random Walk Eigenvalues via Spectral Embedding: Introduction

 \subsection{Structure of the Paper}

-After a short section of basic notations, we give an overview of our proof techniques by giving a proof of \autoref{prop:regularreturnintro} for finite graphs.
-Here the regularity of the graph simplifies notation, but also provides powerful geometric constraints on the eigenvalues.
-We then resume with the remainder of the required background in \autoref{sec:spectrals}.
-After this background has been reviewed, \autoref{sec:lower} gives some very simple proofs of known results, followed by proofs of new results that lead to the above bounds on mixing time, log-Sobolev constants, and entropy constants.
+We review background and notation for graphs in \autoref{sec:prelim} and for spectral embedding and random walks in \autoref{sec:spectrals}.
+We then begin with some very simple proofs of known results in \autoref{sec:lower}.
+Those are followed by proofs of new results that lead to the above bounds on mixing time, log-Sobolev constants, and entropy constants.
 Our most sophisticated proof is in \autoref{sec:loweravg}, which establishes \autoref{thm:generalgraphseigintro} and its corollaries.
 The case of transitive graphs is treated in \autoref{sec:transitive}, while the appendix collects some proofs of known results for the convenience of the reader.